Alberto Antonio Peña Jr.: Harvey Case

 Albert had established previous relationships with the black community and their leaders such as Claude Black.
-Due to this relationship many Civil Rights leaders sought his advice and counsel for legal matters.
+Due to this relationship, many Civil Rights leaders sought his advice and counsel for legal matters.
 "Sporty" Harvey was an up-and-coming African American boxer referred to Albert Peña Jr. by local black leaders after having been denied a mixed match by the state labor commissioner.
 Mixed matches were those between members of different races.
 Harvey thought he could gain the title of boxing champion in his weight classification but the denial of mixed matches proved to be a barrier for him and his sought-after title.

 Peña brought the case to court and argued that Harvey's rights were being violated because he was not allowed to fight against a white opponent due to his race.
-The judge hearing the case ruled in favor of the state labor commissioner saying that boxing was not a fundamental right, and thus the 14th amendment did not offer any protection in this case.
+The judge hearing the case ruled in favor of the state labor commissioner saying that boxing was not a fundamental right, and thus the Fourteenth amendment did not offer any protection in this case.
 Peña sought the help of Carlos Cadena and Maury Maverick Jr. in appealing the case.
 On appeal, Harvey won his case and was allowed to fight against white opponents.
 In 1955, he became the first African American boxer to fight a white opponent in Texas.